jAndreas/Supply/README.markdown

 #SupplyJS#

-Serving multiple Javascript & Stylesheet files in one request, using MXHR.
+Delivering multiple Javascript & Stylesheet files in one request, using MXHR.

  `Example`: